True profit context

 Imported loads support your planning workflow and may contribute to anonymized, aggregated freight intelligence.
 Freight Pilot does not show another user's exact loads, brokers, private rates, or account activity.

 The Network Directory is a reviewed listing of freight companies.
 Public visitors see limited company details, while signed-in users can see more contact and fit information.
+If you want to be discoverable, submit your own listing request from the Network page.

 Freight Pilot can factor in fuel, toll estimates, empty miles, timing, wait time, and lane quality where data is available.
 Final dispatch decisions should still use your operating judgment.